 From here, Salam@ is seeking a wider vantage on DVAW across the Middle East and North Africa.
 Led by Dr. Nadia Al-Sakkaf, a research team that includes Rana Akabani and Dr. Lubna Mohammed is building insights on women’s experience of digital violence in 20+ MENA countries.
 Key partners in this work include Canada’s International Development Research Centre (IDRC) and the Digital Arabia Network (DAN).

 This Foundation-supported project promotes digital resilience across the Middle East and North Africa (MENA).
 Core activities include training, mentorship, direct support and public awareness campaigns.
 The team primarily supports at-risk women, youth and civil society organizations.
 Most recently (2019-2022), they led intensive work with partners in Algeria, Bahrain, Jordan, Kuwait, Libya, Morocco and Tunisia.
-The team is also leading research on digital violence against women and girls across the MENA region. >Learn more
+Today, the team is also leading research on digital violence against women and girls across the MENA region. >Learn more